kubernetes/website/content/en/docs/tasks/extend-kubernetes/socks5-proxy-access-api.md

 Figure 1 represents what you're going to achieve in this task.

-* You have a client compute from where you're going to create requests to talk to the Kubernetes API
+* You have a client computer from where you're going to create requests to talk to the Kubernetes API
 * The Kubernetes server/API is hosted on a remote server.
 * You will use SSH client and server software to create a secure SOCKS5 tunnel between the local and the remote server.
 The HTTPS traffic between the client and the Kubernetes API will flow over the SOCKS5